 Did you know: Ad spending is increasing.
-According to SocialMediaToday, 72 percent of marketers are spending more on social ads in 2018 and 60 percent of marketers are spending more on text ads and mobile ads in 2018.
+According to SocialMediaToday, 72% of marketers are spending more on social ads in 2018 and 60% of marketers are spending more on text ads and mobile ads in 2018.

-One of the most popular PPC advertising systems used is Google Ads.
+One of the most popular PPC for B2B advertising strategies is Google Ads.
 The platform allows businesses to create ads that will appear on Google when someone searches for a specific keyword.

-Every time someone searches something on Google, it digs through a pool of advertisers and picks a “winner” to be featured on their ad space in the results page.
-The winner is chosen based on their CPC bid and Quality Score – a score that takes into account your relevancy, page quality and click-through rate.
+Every time someone searches anything on Google, it digs through a pool of advertisers and picks a “winner” to be featured on their ad space in the results page.
+The winner is chosen based on their CPC bid and Quality Score – a score that takes your relevancy, page quality, and click-through rate into account.

-CPC means cost-per-click; the campaign you create with Google Ads will ask you to set a maximum cost per bid – which will increase your chances of being chosen.
+CPC means cost-per-click; the B2B PPC campaigns you create with Google Ads will ask you to set a maximum cost per bid – which will increase your chances of being chosen.

 If you are interested in mastering Google Ads, why not try to earn a certification in it – For Free!

 While both SEO and B2B PPC accomplish a similar objective, they don’t have to stand alone.
 Utilizing both will help you reach your customers who are on the search for a solution your company can present.

 Here’s how combining SEO and PPC helps you:

 Once you have both organic and inorganic search results available, you are going to see a significant rise in your website’s traffic.
 Why?
 Because appearing multiple times on the front page of a search increases your website’s credibility.

 For example, we searched for “printer” on Google.
 Office Depot’s PPC ad was the first thing to populate.